temecom/temecom.github.io/_posts/2019-01-31-decision-making.md

 # Decisions, Decisions
 ## The Art of Decision Making in Software Architectural Design

 Decision making is tough sometimes.
-You have lots of opinions from many sources including team members and self proclaimed experts (like me) on the internet.
+You have lots of opinions from many sources including team members and self proclaimed experts (like myself) on the internet.
 You might ask "How do I filter all of that noise down to something that I can use make the correct decision or at least avoid making the wrong decision?".

 Well I am here to tell you that the only truly wrong decision is no decision.
 Often you are choosing between several 'correct' options where one may be a little more correct than the others depending on your situation.

 A classic example is the choice of IDE that your team will use.
 It is important that the tool set used by the team members is consistent so that wiki instructions for set up and use are common and not duplicated for each individual's environment.
 That being said the top 2 or 3 IDE's are pretty well equivelent in features and utility and the decision is probably not going to impact the project significantly.

-Long drawn-out arguments over which is the right one to use will however impact overall productivity much more than any productivity gain or loss associated with a particular choice.
+Long drawn-out arguments over which is the right one to use will, however, impact overall productivity much more than any productivity gain or loss associated with a particular choice.

 I have seen teams locked in IDE wars to the point of total breakdown where management was forced to let a member go because of fiercely held personal preferences.

-Clearly not a preferred outcome for management, the team or the team member.
+Clearly not a desired outcome for management, the team or the team member.

-You could just dictate the choice of IDE and move on, leaving a part of the team delighted and the other team members disgruntled.
+You could also just dictate the choice of IDE and move on, leaving a part of the team delighted and the other team members disgruntled.
 Again not a sound strategy for building a smoothly functioning team.

-Presented here are four strategies that you can use in diferent scenarios for making decisions as a team and a team leader.
+Presented here are four strategies that you can use in different scenarios for making decisions as a team and a team leader.

 ### Team Vote Strategy
 In cases of personal preferences like one outlined above a team vote is often the best way to resolve an issue.
 Here are the steps to quickly arrive at a team decision: